gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-08-17-going-back-to-the-old-pre-x-twitter-ios-app.md

 **Will the old app stop working at some point?**
     Eventually, yes.
 Older versions lack support for modern Twitter features but that can be a desirable feature depending on your point of view.
 But let's enjoy the old experience for as long as we can.

+**Can I get help to do this?**
+    No, sorry.
+You need to do it yourself for various reasons.
+It will take less than 1 hour to read all the steps, then follow them one-by-one.

 Long live the bird!